weibeld/OLD-weibeld-notes/_experiences/droidcon-vietnam-2017.md

 last_updated: 16 April 2017
 ---

-From 15--16 April 2017 Droidcon took place in Ho Chi Minh City, Vietnam.
+Droidcon Vietnam took place on 15 and 16 April 2017 in Ho Chi Minh City.

-Here is a short summary of all the presentations that I attended.
+Here is a short summary of all the presentations of the conference.

-It includes a subjective ordering of the presentations of each day, with respect to how relevant I found the presented content for myself (1 means most relevant).
+It includes a ranking of the presentations of each day with respect to how relevant I found it myself (most relevant is 1).

 # List of Presentations